 A vector calculus based study of the laws of Gauss, Biot-Savart, Ampere and Faraday; application of the equations of Laplace and Poisson to boundary valued problems.
 Development of Maxwell's equations for electric and magnetic fields.
 Electromagnetic properties of materials.
 Wave equation, plane waves and Lorentz force law.
 Polarization, Poynting's vector, transmission lines, waveguides, and antenna radiation.
+Fees: Additional fee required.
 Prerequisites: MATH3530, MATH3540, PHYS2120

 ENGR4260 Communication Systems (3)

 This course covers fundamental concepts in communication systems with an emphasis on digital communications and applied electromagnetics.
 The goal is to give students an introduction to both the hardware and theory of modern communication systems.
 Topics include the following: probability, random variables and random processes, deterministic and stochastic signals, noise, baseband and passband digital signal modulation, transmission line theory, introduction to antennas, radio link budgets, M-ary signaling, and selected topics in analog modulation (e.g., amplitude and frequency modulation).
-Prerequisites: ENGR2210 Corequisites: ENGR4250
+Fees: Additional fee required.
+Prerequisites: ENGR4220 Corequisites: ENGR4250

 ENGR4400 Experiment Design (3)

 This course will show how to take an idea for an experiment or measurement and turn it into an executable experiment.
 Examples of how this was done historically will be studied.
 In addition, the course will discuss a variety of techniques used for design of experiments (DOE) to make measurements such as, but not limited to, electrical, pressure, temperature, force, and nuclear measurements some of which will be used in the design of actual experiments which will be implemented in the companion laboratory course.
-The course will show how one would design an apparatus so a desired experiment or set of measurements can be performed.
+The course will show how one would design an apparatus for a desired experiment or how a set of measurements can be performed.
 As a final project, students will be required to design their own experiment, build the apparatus, and conduct the experiment.
-Prerequisites: PHYS2120, ENGR2320 or PHYS2320
+Concurrent: ENGR4400L Fees: Additional fee required.
+Prerequisites: ENGR2320, PHYS2120

 ENGR4400L Experiment Design Laboratory (1)

 The laboratory course will use the concepts taught in the class to design and build an actual apparatus for doing an experiment or set of measurements.
 Data will be collected, analyzed, and the apparatus modified as directed by the analyses.
-Concurrent: ENGR4400.
+Concurrent: ENGR4400 Fees: Additional fee required.

 ENGR4971 Senior Design Project I/Capstone (2)

 The first in a sequence of two senior capstone design project courses.
 Student teams will complete a system design project under the supervision of an industry or mission client.
 Teamwork, project planning and management, specification, budgeting, design review, prototyping, testing, weekly reporting, project reports, and oral presentations.
-The deliverables are: Project Proposal, Project/System Requirements Review, and Design Review.
+The deliverables are: Project Proposal, Conceptual Design Review, and Preliminary Design Review.
 Fees: Additional fee required.
-Prerequisites: Senior Engineering majors by instructor's permission.
+Prerequisites: Instructor's approval and ENGR3100, ENGR3110, ENGR3120, ENGR3400, ENGR3410

 ENGR4972 Senior Design Project II/Capstone (2)